A Survey of Reinforcement Learning For Economics: Bandits and Dynamic Pricing

 \subsection{Comparison of Regret Rates}

-Table~\ref{tab:regret_comparison} collects regret rates ordered from weakest to strongest structural assumptions.
-The dominant pattern is that stronger assumptions yield faster learning, with the gap between $\log T$ and $\sqrt{T}$ being super-polynomial in $T$, not merely a constant factor.
+Table~\ref{tab:regret_comparison} collects the regret rates discussed above.
+The dominant pattern is that stronger assumptions yield faster learning, but only when the assumptions make profitable actions informative about demand.
+For fixed dimension, the gap between $\log T$ and $\sqrt{T}$ grows without bound as $T \to \infty$, so the distinction is more than a constant factor.
 Strategic behavior is the outlier: it produces linear regret that no amount of data can overcome without explicit correction.
-Figure~\ref{fig:regret_rates} plots each rate on a log-log scale.
+Figure~\ref{fig:regret_rates} plots each rate on a log-log scale with all constants set to 1.
+The figure makes a qualitative asymptotic point; in practice the implicit constants in front of $\log T$ can dwarf those in front of $\sqrt{T}$ at modest horizons, so the visual ordering near $T = 10{,}000$ is illustrative rather than predictive of finite-sample behavior.